Search results

 Paid days leave agreed on a yearly basis, including extra days paid leave granted on the basis of age, position, seniority etc.

-The economic climate in December 2022 is more negative than it was in November, according to the CBS Business Cycle Tracer.
+The economic climate in February is more negative, according to the CBS Business Cycle Tracer.

 Nursing day average